-Tree No. Tree Species Ht. (m) Stem Dia. (mm) Branch Spread (m) C- Age Ht.
-Class (m) Phys Con.
-Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category Tree Group No.1 Tree Group No.2 Ash Fraxinus excelsior Sycamore Acer pseudoplatanus Beech fagus sylvatica Field Maple Acer campestre Alder Alnus glutinosa Poplar Populus sp.
-Larch Larix decidua A 8 A 220 A 3 A 3 A 3 A 3 A 3 Semi Mature Fair/ Good Fair It consists of a group of trees located on the north side of the public footpath that leads to the pedestrian bridge over the railway line and it has colonized the embankment in this area.
+Tree No. Tree Species Ht. (m) Stem Dia. (mm) Br anch (ı Spre m) ad C- Ht. (m) Age Class Phys Con.
+Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category Acer pseudoplatanus Grey Willow Salix cinerea prominent group of trees in this area.
+Ivy cover is extending into their crowns and increasing their crown windsail.
+Tree Group No.2 Ash Fraxinus excelsior Sycamore Acer pseudoplatanus Beech fagus sylvatica Field Maple Acer campestre Alder Alnus glutinosa Poplar Populus sp.
+A 8 A 220 A 3 A 3 A 3 A 3 A 3 Semi Mature Fair/ Good Fair It consists of a group of trees located on the north side of the public footpath that leads to the pedestrian bridge over the railway line and it has colonized the embankment in this area.
 It is a prominent group of trees in this area and it has an upper-canopy of Ash, Sycamore, and Larch with some Alder, Poplar and Beech in places.
 The lower-canopy consists of Field Maple predominantly with some Dogwood in places and Bramble throughout the undergrowth.
-There is a narrow linear strip of grass dividing this tree group from the public footpath and their lower branches have been pruned to provide clearance in this area.
-A lot of these trees have been drawn up for the light due to overcrowding/ competition and this Remove any dead/ unstable growth that endangers the public footpath to the south.
+There is a narrow linear strip of grass dividing this tree group from the public footpath and their lower branches have been pruned to provide clearance in this Remove any dead/ unstable growth that endangers the public footpath to the south.
 Continue current maintenance to maintain clearance with the public footpath to the south.
 They would benefit from light selective thinning to allow the better quality trees space to develop.
-40+ B2
+It would also benefit from infill planting with additional 40+ B2